-I-type volcanic arc granites in the Late Permian-Early Triassic can be treated as an index of the subduction between the Sibumasu, Indochina and South China blocks during the closure of the Paleotethyan Ocean (Carter et al., 2001; Lepvrier et al., 2004, 2008; Liu et al., 2012).
-Subsequently, S-type granites with ages of 220 Ma to 200 Ma, as well as I-type granites of Late Mesozoic age, developed at the western boundary of the Sibumasu Block (e.g., Charusiri et al., 1993; Searle et al., 2012), indicating compressional conditions during the Mesozoic.
-In contrast, Atype granites developed after 200 Ma in the South China Block.
+I-type volcanic arc granites in the Late Permian-Early Triassic can be treated as an index of the subduction between the Sibumasu, Indochina and South China blocks during the Paleotethyan Ocean closure (Carter et al., 2001; Lepvrier et al., 2004, 2008; Liu et al., 2012).
+Subsequently, S-type granites with 220Ma to 200Ma ages, as well as I-type granites of Late Mesozoic age, developed at the western boundary of the Sibumasu Block (e.g. Charusiri, 1993; Searle et al., 2012), indicating compressional conditions during the Mesozoic.
+In contrast, A-type granites developed after 200Ma in the South China Block.
 It has been suggested that these magmas were generated as a consequence of intraplate extension in the western part of the South China Block (e.g. Chung et al., 1997; Lan et al., 2000; Maluski et al., 2001).
-The different stresses prevalent in the South China Block vis-à-vis the Sibumasu Block could be attributed to the dynamic conditions produced by the Emeishan Plume in the mantle after 260 Ma.
+The different stresses prevalent in the South China Block vis-à-vis the Sibumasu Block could be attributed to the dynamic conditions produced by the Emeishan Plume in the mantle after 260Ma.
 We therefore propose that the Emeishan Plume formed part of the dynamic driving Permo-Triassic block convergence and subsequent extension into the South China Block (Fig. 12).